-The US semiconductor industry, one of the country’s top export sectors, is responsible for less than one-tenth of one percent of US greenhouse gas (GHG) emissions, according to the EPA’s most recent GHG Reporting Program data (2011).
-The EPA data show that out of 6.7 billion metric tons of Co2 emitted by the entire US, only 5.4 million metric tons – or 0.08 percent – is emitted by electronics manufacturers.
+The U.S. semiconductor industry, one of the country’s top export sectors, is responsible for a fraction of one percent of U.S. greenhouse gas (GHG) emissions, according to the EPA’s most recent GHG Reporting Program data (2014).
+The EPA data shows that out of 5.7 million metric tons of carbon dioxide equivalents (mmt CO2e) emitted by industrial facilities in the U.S., only 3,204 mmt CO2e -- or 0.177 percent -- is emitted by electronics manufacturers, including semiconductor manufacturers.
 Most of the industry’s emissions are associated with the use of fluorinated gases (F-gases) used in complex manufacturing processes, without which advanced semiconductor manufacturing is not technically feasible.

 Although the industry contributes only a very small amount of GHG emissions, SIA and its members have been engaged in ongoing efforts to reduce these emissions.

-• SIA and its members have participated in the efforts of the World Semiconductor Council (WSC) to reduce emissions of PFCs.
+- SIA and its members have participated in the efforts of the World Semiconductor Council (WSC) to reduce emissions of PFCs.
 The global industry committed to a 10 percent reduction from a baseline year, and in 2011 the industry announced that it far surpassed this goal and achieved a reduction of 32 percent in absolute emissions.
-To build on this success, the global industry is working toward achievement of a new 10-year reduction goal.
+To build on this success, the global industry is implementing a new 10-year reduction goal.

 In recognition of this effort, in 1998 the EPA granted WSC one of its first Climate Protection Awards.